noahehall/theBookOfNoah/0legacy/intellij.md

   - kotlin (designed by jetbrains)
   - scala

+- project settings: always review this, especially in an existing project
+  - new project
-- project settings: welcome screen > gearbox in bottom left
+    - welcome screen > gearbox in bottom left
     - click a new project > pick ONE of the options for the type of project
+  - open project
+    - file > settings
+  - areas to focus
+    - appearance
+    - editor
+    - plugins
+    - tools
+    - version control: use the cli, fk intellij

 - version: help about > YYYY.major.minor
 - update